 Booting into FreeDOS, (and after remembering all the DOS syntax) I got the flash tool to write the bios only binary.
 The documentation seems to suggest that this lets the controller access SATA drives but omits all the RAID code.
 This would be fine for doing software RAID, if it worked.
 Instead it picked up 2/4 HDDs as CDROMs, then hung if you tried to look at them.
 Finally I flashed in the RAID binary, and the BIOS read 4 2TB HDDs as it booted.

-So, now I could get all the way into linux and take a look at the drives.
-First up, how to keep track of which is which?
-I used smartctl -i /dev/sdX | grep Serial to get the serial numbers for each drive.
+to get the serial numbers for each drive.
 Then I made a directory for each serial number, and a text file that mapped the linux device descriptor to a serial number.
 This way, if I see problem with a drive, I can match it to the physical disk and replace it.
-I then fired up a screen session for each drive, and wrote out all the SMART info into a log file for each drive.
-All drives passed the basic SMART tests with smartctl -d ata -H /dev/sdX.
+I then fired up a screen

-I decided to take a log of bad blocks using, of course, badblocks.
+I decided to take a log of bad blocks using, of course, badblocks

 Comments !